-Please Note: If you are unsure whether or not you need to sit the ALSET you should email your questions regarding the ALSET to the LLB Program Cooordinator.
-In the email please include the details of the grounds on which you believe you are eligible for an exemption.
+If you are unsure whether or not you need to sit the ALSET you should email your questions regarding the ALSET to the Faculty of Business and Law campus office that you wish to apply for.

 Visit the ALSET section of the VTAC website for further information.
 You will find information about: